 Desert Setting Ferns

-In a desert setting, there are several genera of ferns that are especially adapted to dealing with drought, hot temperatures and bright, constant sun.
+In a desert setting, there are several genera of ferns that are specially adapted to dealing with drought, hot temperatures, and bright, constant sun.
 Among them are:

 - Lip ferns – Cheilanthes spp. have longish, slim fronds.